 Here Flora and I glam it up on the woodland runway.

 Kate, my sister-in-law and an early All Dressed subject, went camo.
 Here she is blending in with the woods.

 Along with her camouflage pants and shirt, note the scarf which features an urban camo theme that is a design of her own creation; if you look closely you’ll see that it incorporates photographs she took of street signs and brownstones from her Fort Greene neighborhood.
 Also, check out the intricate henna design on Kate’s hand, which was applied with love and intense focus just hours earlier by our talented niece Stella.

 Having grown up with Kate as older sister and photographer, my sister-in-law Nell is well practiced in the art of the fierce pose, and totally gives Anna Wintour a run for her money.
 The brown beach dress she is wearing is a well-worn favorite.
-Her husband Evan insisted she buy it years ago, and for the past 15 years she has lived in it each summer.

 Like Evan, my sister-in-law Karla’s choices – there were two – were inspired by a family member, in this case her father, composer Peter Schickele.
 The first is a swirling sleeveless number purchased in a thrift store in Fargo, North Dakota during a trip a few years ago with her father to the town where he grew up to attend a concert in his honor.